 “Fiber is the carbohydrate or starch our body can’t easily digest,” explains Richard, a spokesperson for the Academy of Nutrition and Dietetics and owner of Nutrition-In-Sight.
 “It can help us feel fuller, slow us down by taking longer to chew, possibly reduce how much we eat, promote good bacteria in our digestive tract, as well as keep us regular.”

 Gut bacteria can also impact how we digest food, how fat is stored and whether we feel full or hungry, so boosting digestive health with the best probiotic could be another way to aid weight loss.
+The best smart scales can also be helpful to track your progress, with high-tech insights into body composition.

 Richard adds: “Because fiber is in fruits, vegetables and plants, fiber-rich foods tend to be naturally lower in calories and higher in other beneficial nutrients.”